benderje26/QuizzingApp341/README.md

 Peter Skogman: I made the question pages for the quiz bind to the current questions of the quiz.
 Users can navigate between the questions with previous and next buttons, and a submit button at the end to return back to the home screen.

+Pachia: The box plot for the statistics screen is not an image anymore, it is actually created based on given data 😀